There are at least 135 levers to pull to improve the sales results in your sales team.

 Surrendering the sales target accountability to the sales team has a number of paybacks when it comes to improving sales performance

-2. Flexibility how to deliver – small deals x plenty or larger deals x stragegic – every one plays to their strengths
+2. Flexibility how to deliver – small deals x plenty or larger deals x strategic – every one plays to their own specific strengths

 3. The reps either have to perform or legitimately explain why the short-fall – time often becomes more precious to the sales rep once they realise that they might not have to account for it BUT they do need to show a specific return on it!